Read all about Benjamin Moore Chantilly Lace, plus see 15+ real homes that use it!

 Chantilly Lace in Kitchens

 Chantilly Lace is frequently used as a kitchen cabinet color!
-In the images below, see it used on both cabinets, as well as kitchen walls.
+In the images below, see it used on both cabinets and kitchen walls.

 Can your walls match your kitchen cabinets?
-Here’s a stunning example of just that.
+Here’s a stunning example from @texasforeverfarmhouse of just that – and it’s not too much.
 All Chantilly Lace, all-the-time.

 Chantilly Lace in Bathrooms

 Going white in a bathroom can be a beautiful decision, especially in situations where there isn’t a lot of natural light.
 But these spaces show the versatility of this Benjamin Moore shade in almost any situation.